 - How do I get started?

-- Does ThingsBoard Edge require connection to the internet?
+- Does ThingsBoard Edge require an internet connection?

-- What happens if the connection to the ThingsBoard cloud platform is temporary unavailable?
-How the license check will happen in this case?
+- What happens if the connection to the ThingsBoard server is temporarily unavailable?
+How will the license check be carried out in this case?

-- Can multiple tenants or customers access single ThingsBoard Edge on remote location?
+- Can multiple tenants or customers access a single ThingsBoard Edge in a remote location?

 - Can I connect devices from multiple tenants to a single ThingsBoard Edge?

 - What can I do with ThingsBoard Edge?

 - Do I need to use an SDK?

 - What about security?

 - How many devices can ThingsBoard Edge support?

 - How can I get support?

 ThingsBoard Edge is a product designed for edge computing offered by ThingsBoard.
 It facilitates the analysis and management of data at the edge, i.e., where the data is generated, while maintaining seamless synchronization with the ThingsBoard server (Cloud, Demo, PE or CE), as per your business requirements.
 If you’re new to edge computing, we recommend reviewing what-is-edge and the getting started guide.
 More information can be found on the dedicated page.